pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client**

 Check if the client is still available and try to calculate the time drift between server and client.
-This method is issued occasionally to detect the time drift and if there has been no communication between server and client for some time.
-The client answers with a tagged BEAT message before sending an OK.
-If an error occurred the client returns an ERR message.
+This method is issued regularly to detect the time drift and to check if the communication channel between server and client is up and running.

+The client answers with a tagged `BEAT` message before sending an `OK`.
+If an error occurred the client returns an `ERR` message.

+The `HEARTBEAT` message must be answered by the client within 20 seconds, otherwise the communication channel is considered unstable.
+Multiple failures in answering in time will result in the communication channel being forcefully closed (`QUIT`).

 Arguments: